dig-team/amie/README.md

 AMIE can find rules in such knowledge bases, such as for example
 > wasBornIn(x, y) & isLocatedIn(y, z) => hasNationality(x, z)

 These rules are accompanied by various confidence scores.
 “AMIE” stands for “Association Rule Mining under Incomplete Evidence”.
-This repository contains the latest version of AMIE, called AMIE 3.
-The previous version of AMIE can be found [here](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/).
+This repository contains the latest version of AMIE, called AMIE 3.5.
+The versions of AMIE prior to 3.x can be found [here](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/).
+The code of version 3.0 can be found [here](https://github.com/dig-team/amie/tree/v3.0).

 ## Input files